ajceieee/Code-A-Pookalam/README.md

 <br>

-### Step 4 -  Go into Code-A-Pookalam and in  `submissions` folder and make a folder with your own github username and inside make a file called <your_name.py> and inside it add your code and commit the file.
+### Step 4 -  Go into Code-A-Pookalam and in  `submissions` folder make a folder with your own github username and inside that folder make a file called <your_name.py> and inside it add your code and commit the file.
 Also add screenshot of the output in the same folder.
 After creating the folder the folder struture will be like
     `
         -Code-A-Pookalam
             - images